 This also preserves the research of the Emory students (20 undergrads and 2 graduate students) who curated this exhibition and allows future students of South Asian religions here at Emory and at other colleges and universities to immerse themselves in the exhibition, which will physically close this July.

-Now you too can virtually explore the exhibit and all of the artwork from the comfort of your own home and long after the physical exhibition ends on July 18.
-For more about this exhibition and to view this virtual tour, visit https://carlos.emory.edu/exhibition/avatars-vishnu.
+Now you too can virtually explore the exhibit and all of the artwork from the comfort of your own home and long after the physical exhibition ended on July 18, 2021.
+For more about this exhibition and to view this virtual tour, click HERE.
+To watch three lectures related to this exhibition, visit HERE.